uiowa/uiowa/.github/PULL_REQUEST_TEMPLATE.md

-## Description
+# Description

-## Related Issue

 Resolves #

-## Approval Checklist
+# Checklist

-- [ ] Add appropriate PR labels for visibility.
+- [ ] Add appropriate PR labels.
-  - _Help Wanted, Has DB Updates, Sitenow/Collegiate, WIP, Docs, Provision, Deprovision, Blocked, etc._
+- [ ] Request approval from multiple developers across units.
-- [ ] Dependencies/Sites have properly been updated
+- [ ] Dependencies have been properly updated.
   - https://github.com/uiowa/uiowa#updating-dependencies
-- [ ] Site config splits have been accounted for
+- [ ] Site config splits have been accounted for.
-  - Go to https://github.com/uiowa/uiowa/find/master to look for sites that have split files in this PR.
+  - Go to https://github.com/uiowa/uiowa/find/master to find split config entities affected by this PR.
-- [ ] Custom Sites Audit
+- [ ] Test PR locally with default site.
-  - Test PR locally with custom sites that might be affected by these changes.
+- [ ] Test PR locally with custom site that might be affected by these changes.
-  - Consult website README.md files in order to understand what/why/how the site is custom and how it relates to this PR.
-- [ ] New Custom Site README.md is included
+- [ ] Update documentation.
-  - If a website is going custom, document using a template similar to https://github.com/uiowa/uiowa/blob/master/docroot/sites/hr.uiowa.edu/README.md
+  - Document changes introduced by this PR in application, profile or site README.